Break Tasks Into Chunks! - An Important Advice I Wish I Knew Sooner

 Then I added some for-fun features where the app shows the mystery number and how many times the user has tried to guess the number.

-But that was only after everything that I've written on my plan was done.
+But that was only after everything that I'd written on my plan was done.

-To my surprise, instead of adding up to the unfinished project list that I have, I finished this project in 4 hours! 🎉
+To my surprise, I finished this project in 4 hours! 🎉

 I Wish I Knew This Advice Sooner